Cognitive Analytic Therapy

 Course Director

 Dr Louise McCutcheon is a clinical psychologist and an accredited CAT practitioner, supervisor and trainer.
-She is an Honorary Clinical Associate Professor at the Centre for Youth Mental Health, The University of Melbourne, and coordinates the Orygen clinical training team.
+She is an Honorary Clinical Associate Professor at the Centre for Youth Mental Health, The University of Melbourne, coordinates the HYPE Service Development team, and is the Principal Psychology Educator.

 Louise jointly founded the award-winning HYPE program in 1999, an early intervention program for borderline personality disorder in young people.
 She has extensive clinical experience working with young people with complex and severe mental health difficulties and their families.
 In 2003, she established the HYPE service development and training program, which works with mental health services to implement early intervention for personality disorder initiatives.
 She lectures and teaches both nationally and internationally and developed the first CAT training program in Australia.

-Louise was the founding chair of ANZACAT in 2010 and is the current chair of the training committee of ANZACAT.
-She has served on the executive committee of ICATA in various roles since 2009 and is currently vice-chair.
-She is also on the executive of the Australasian Association of Research and Treatment for Personality Disorders (AART-PD).
+Louise was the founding chair of ANZACAT in 2010 and is the current chair of the clinical standards and training committee of ANZACAT as well as a member of the executive committee.
+Louise has served on the executive committee of ICATA in various roles since 2009 and is currently vice-chair.

 Dr Reem Ramadan